nikitavoloboev/data/programming-languages/swift/swift.md

 - [Retro Rampage](https://github.com/nicklockwood/RetroRampage) - Tutorial series in which you will learn how to build a Wolfenstein-like game from scratch, in Swift.
 - [llbuild](https://github.com/apple/swift-llbuild) - Low-level build system, used by Xcode and the Swift Package Manager.
 - [Accio](https://github.com/JamitLabs/Accio) - Dependency manager driven by SwiftPM that works for iOS/tvOS/watchOS/macOS projects.
+- [TelegramSwift](https://github.com/overtake/TelegramSwift) - Source code of Telegram for macos on Swift 5.0.